Mistire/requirement-analysis/README.md

 - The user interface should be responsive and accessible on both desktop and mobile devices.
 - System uptime should be at least 99.9%.

+---

+## Use Case Diagrams

+Use Case Diagrams visually represent the interactions between **actors** (users or external systems) and the system itself.
+They help stakeholders and developers quickly understand system functionality, user roles, and key processes.

+**Benefits of Use Case Diagrams:**
+- Provide a high-level overview of system functionality.
+- Improve communication between stakeholders and development teams.
+- Help identify missing or redundant functionalities.
+- Serve as a foundation for detailed design and testing.